basics/nuxt-booster/docs/src/v2/components/speedkit-vimeo.md

 The `SpeedkitVimeo` is used to initialise Vimeo videos with [`Vimeo Player-SDK`](https://developer.vimeo.com/player/sdk/).

 ::: tip
-The SDK is not part of `nuxt-speedkit` and will be loaded by an external script.
+The SDK is not part of `nuxt-booster` and will be loaded by an external script.
 :::

 The `url` of the Vimeo video must be specified.